Blog

 Probiotics improve quality of life in many ways

 When your gut’s microbiome is healthy and balanced, it can strengthen the gut barrier.
 And this is important because the gut barrier protects against “bad” bacteria and other pathogens.
-When the gut barrier functions well, your immune system doesn't have to work as hard to protect your body from illness, which can help manage inflammation.
+When the gut barrier functions well, your immune system doesn't have to work as hard to protect your body from illness, which can help support a healthy immune response.

 From gut health, to immune health, to mental health, the microbiome can play an important role.

 The link between the gut and the immune system is largely mediated through molecules moving through the blood.
-Meanwhile, gut and brain are linked through a connection known as the gut-brain axis, and it’s largely orchestrated through the vagus nerve and neurotransmitters like serotonin.
+Meanwhile, gut and brain are linked through a connection known as the gut-brain axis, and it’s largely orchestrated through the vagus nerve and may affect neurotransmitters like serotonin, GABA, and dopamine.

 While there’s much to learn about this gut-brain connection, experts have determined that stress can have an impact on gastrointestinal health, and vice versa.
 Consequently, supporting a healthy gut can indirectly support mental health, and probiotics are an excellent way to do so.